 Oklahoma has relatively low gas taxes.
 The motor fuel tax is a selective sales tax that tries to match payment for a service –transportation–with the benefit of the service.
 Only four states tax motor fuel at a lower rate than Oklahoma’s 19 cents per gallon.
 The Oklahoma tax on gasoline is 16 cents per gallon below the national average reported by the American Petroleum Institute.
-This tax provided three percent of all tax Money received by a government entity.... in the state in 2016.
+This tax provided three percent of all tax revenue in the state in 2016.
 The tax is among the slowest-growing in Oklahoma, increasing just one percent per year.

 Advantages of this tax include: